 Mitsubishi Electric takes part in the Responsible Minerals Trade Working Group of the Japan Electronics and Information Technology Industries Association (JEITA), and addresses restrictions on conflict minerals in cooperation with other industry organizations.
 Surveys are conducted using the survey form (the Conflict Minerals Reporting Template (CMRT) or the Cobalt Reporting Template (CRT)) that is commonly used in the automobile, electric, and electronic industries.
-In fiscal 2019, surveys were carried out on approximately 1,200 suppliers, and responses were obtained from 83% of these suppliers, which include 815 suppliers for which we have been able to identify all smelters.
-In addition to requesting suppliers to collect accurate information on smelting companies, various other measures will continue to be implemented in order to comply with the restrictions on conflict minerals.
-We also conduct opinion exchanges with NPOs regarding mineral procurement.
+In fiscal 2020, surveys were carried out on 1,394 suppliers, and responses in survey form were obtained from 1,034 of these suppliers, which include 815 suppliers for which we have been able to identify all smelters.
+In addition to continuing to request suppliers to collect accurate information on smelting companies, various other measures will continue to be implemented in order to comply with the restrictions on conflict minerals.